nirkaufman/view-workshop-labs/labs/1_property_modification /lab_1.md

     `]
 ```

-6. create an `object` on you class that maps those classes to booleans
+6. create an `object` on the component class that maps those classes to booleans

 ```
   styles = {